As the month of May draws to a close, we’re one step closer to opening our brand-new student accommodation in Derby, The Croft.

 As a charitable trust, LandAid award grants to exceptional charities in the UK who are working to tackle youth homelessness.
 Their life-changing grants are invested in capital projects to create much-needed safe, warm homes for young people experiencing homelessness across the UK.

-As well as accommodation, their projects provide a wide range of services to help young people rebuild their lives, from education and training, to support with mental health and learning vital life skills.
+As well as accommodation, their projects provide a wide range of services to help young people rebuild their lives.
+Everything from education and training, to support with mental health and learning vital life skills.

 LandAid invests over £1 million every year in projects working to end youth homelessness.
 But they don’t just write a cheque and walk away.
-Instead, LandAid works alongside its projects for a number of years, providing strategic advice, bringing in property expertise, and in many cases funding them on more than one occasion.
+Instead, LandAid works alongside its projects for a number of years.
+They provide strategic advice, bringing in property expertise, and in many cases funding them on more than one occasion.

 With the support of others, LandAid can keep providing young people with the safe, warm homes they need to achieve their potential and reach a brighter future.